-Back in 2011, when I first starting teaching my daughter and her friends how to cook from my home kitchen, I never imagined the potential for turning my itty bitty passion into something life changing for myself, or for others.
+Back in 2011, when I first started teaching my daughter and her friends how to cook from my home kitchen, I never imagined the potential for turning my itty bitty passion into something life changing for myself, or for others.

-Fast forward to the end of 2015, and as I look back on yet another year of 60-hour work weeks, with little to no personal income, and an insane dedication to getting my baby off the ground, I can see why more than 8 out of 10 entrepreneurs who start businesses fail within the first 18 months.
+Fast forward to the end of 2015, and as I look back on yet another year of 60-hour work weeks, with little to no personal income, and an insane dedication to getting my baby off the ground.
+I can see why more than 8 out of 10 entrepreneurs who start businesses fail within the first 18 months.
 In fact, a whopping 80% crash and burn according to Bloomberg.
 This failure rate breaks my heart.

-I have often described my journey as the “yubba dubba doo” plane like trying to lift a gigantic stone structure into airborne status with a fury of running feet.
-This hopeful entrepreneur always working by herself, in her living room, in her yoga pants and t-shirt, trying to change the world, just one person at a time.
+I have often described my journey as the “yubba dubba doo” plane like trying to lift a massive stone structure into airborne status with a fury of running feet.
+This hopeful entrepreneur is always working by herself, in her living room, in her yoga pants and t-shirt, trying to change the world, just one person at a time.